AlexMercedCoder/merced-react-hooks/README.md

 Pass it a key and initialState.
 It will check session or local storage to see if the key already exists, if it does will create a state with the value of the existing info stored, if it does not exist it will create new state with the initial value.

+If you pass in a non-object as the initial, it will add the value to an object with the key being the key parameter.
+So if do useLocalStorage('token', null) then the state will be the following {token:null}

 The function returns the state and a special setState function that updates the local or session storage with each change.
 Returns an array with state, setState, and a reset function to resetting the state and localStorage to initial.

 ```js